z3r0trust Privacy Newsletter_48.20

 Smart TVs and other Internet of Things (IoT) devices have become ubiquitous and they sell like hotcakes.
 But did you know that these “smart” devices come pre-manufactured with all kinds of spy technology built into them?
 It’s true.
 Don’t believe me, watch this 2019 FBI advisory on smart TVs.
 While the technology these devices provide is often convenient or entertaining, IoT devices are notorious for being designed with poor or no security such as default or hard-coded passwords that are easily exploited by hackers.

 IoT devices come with tons of ad-trackers (adware) on the software that runs them, microphones, and sometimes even webcams.
-If you buy a smart TV or other IoT device to stream entertainment, ensure update the firmware frequently (at least quarterly), change default passwords, and connect the devices to your home guest WiFi network — not your primary home WiFi network your computers are connected to.
+If you buy a smart TV or other IoT device to stream entertainment, ensure to update the firmware frequently (at least quarterly), change default passwords, and connect the devices to your home guest WiFi network — not your primary home WiFi network your computers are connected to.
 This way, you segment your security risk.

 Smartphone App Privacy